-The bill for paid paternity leave was accepted with a total of 60.3 percent of votes in favour in the referendum held on 27 September 2020.
+The bill for paid paternity leave came into force on 1 January 2021.
 This means that fathers will now be able to take two weeks’ paid leave within six months of the birth of their child.
 As with maternity leave, paternity leave will be funded via the earnings compensation scheme (EO).
-The bill came into force on 1 January 2021.

 Two weeks’ paternity leave